Bipolaron (physics)

 In physics, a bipolaron is a type of quasiparticle consisting of two polarons bound together.

 An electron in a material may cause a distortion in the underlying lattice.
 The combination of electron and distortion (which may also be understood as a cloud of phonons) is known as a polaron (in part because the interaction between electron and lattice is via a polarization).
 When two polarons are close together, they can lower their energy by sharing the same distortions, which leads to an effective attraction between the polarons.
-If the interaction is sufficiently large, then that attraction leads to a bound bipolaron.
-For strong attraction, bipolarons may be small.
-Small bipolarons have integer spin and thus share some of the properties of bosons.
+This attraction is opposed by the Coulomb interaction between the electrons.
+If the attractive interaction is sufficiently large, then it leads to a bound bipolaron.
+A large bipolaron extends over multiple unit cells in the crystal lattice.
+Small bipolarons are localized within a single unit cell, and typically form a singlet state to satisfy the Pauli exclusion principle.

 If many bipolarons form without coming too close, they might be able to form a Bose–Einstein condensate.
 This has led to a suggestion that bipolarons could be a possible mechanism for high-temperature superconductivity.
 For example, they can lead to a very direct interpretation of the isotope effect.

 Recently, bipolarons were predicted theoretically in a Bose-Einstein condensate.
 Two polarons interchange sound waves and they attract to each other, forming a bound-state when the strength coupling between the single polarons and the condensate is strong in comparison with the interactions of the host gas.